Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 - Blocks and scopes, and how Perl performs variable interpolation.
 - Numbers and strings, and also arithmetic, logical, and string operators.
 - Storing sequence of related data in lists and arrays, and the difference between them, so as common operations they support.
-- Finally hashes, and how to store and fetch data from them.
+- Finally, hashes and how to store and fetch data from them.